Ex-PM Najib banned from leaving Malaysia

 Mr Najib has consistently denied taking money from 1MDB or any public funds.

-After being sworn in as new prime minister, Dr Mahathir said he would seek the return of millions of dollars lost in the scandal.
+After being sworn in as new prime minister, Mr Mahathir said he would seek the return of millions of dollars lost in the scandal.